EARTHSCI 203 : Rock and Minerals

 |Capability 5:||Independence and Integrity|

-- Describe and explain the main processes that result in mineral and rock formation, and how they are interpreted in relation to global Earth processes (Capability 3)
+- Understand and describe the main processes that result in mineral and rock formation, and how they are interpreted in relation to global Earth processes (Capability 1)

 - Demonstrate practical and analytical research skills based on microscopy of minerals and rocks (Capability 1 and 2)